McDuffie County DUI Court Process

 Don't Face This Alone

-The DUI court process in McDuffie County generally follows this timeline:
+The DUI court process generally follows a defined timeline:

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is your first appearance in court, usually within a few weeks of your arrest.
-You'll receive a notice in the mail with the date and time.
+• When it Happens: The arraignment is your first official court appearance, typically scheduled within a few weeks of your arrest.

-• Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-You will need to complete a financial affidavit demonstrating your inability to pay.
-The judge will then determine if you qualify.
+• Getting a Court-Appointed Attorney: If you cannot afford an attorney, you can request a court-appointed attorney.
+The judge will assess your financial situation to determine your eligibility.

 2. Pre-Trial Hearings